PlayerG9/selenium-script/README.md

 IMPLICITLY-WAIT 5s  # implicitly wait up to 5s while searching for an element ACTION-DELAY 200ms - 400ms  # wait randomly 200ms-400ms between the actions
 VISIT https://google.com/  # go to google
+WAIT-TILL PAGE-LOADED  # ensure page is fully loaded

 TAB 4  # Tab-Through to Reject-Cookies button (has no identifier to SELECT) PRESS # Reject Cookies
-WAIT-FOR 300ms  # wait additional 300ms
-TAB 4  # Tab-Through to "Feeling Lucky" button (has no identifier to SELECT) PRESS  # Start random search
+WAIT-TILL PAGE-LOADED  # after rejecting the page reloads TAB 4  # Tab-Through to "Feeling Lucky" button (has no identifier to SELECT) PRESS  # Start random search
-WAIT-FOR 30s  # you can interact with the browser here QUIT  # close the Browser
+SLEEP 30s  # you can interact with the browser here QUIT  # close the Browser
 ```